A croissant with two different fillingsA croissant with two different fillings

 It is important to note that not all chocolate and fruit fillings are created equal.
 Dark chocolate with a high percentage of cocoa solids is a better choice than milk chocolate, which often contains more sugar and fewer health benefits.
 Similarly, fruit fillings that are made with real fruit and without added sugars or preservatives are the healthiest option.

-See also Cutting vs. toasting for pop tarts.
+See also Butter vs. margarine for croissants.

 Taste test: comparing the flavors of chocolate and fruit-filled croissants.